SlugEnt/DocumentServer/README.md

 Temporary - Can be replaced, can be deleted.
 Replacable - Can be replaced, cannot be deleted

+## Internals
+This section describes some of the internal Logic.
+The DocumentServerEngine is a transient object.
+However, it needs to keep track of a lot of information between instances.
+To do this it uses the DocumentServerInformation ojbect.
+This is a singleton object and contains inital Engine setup values as well as cached values that the Engine needs to run efficiently.

 ## Unit Testing
 ### ENABLE_TRANSACTIONS